fergiemcdowall/search-index/docs/API.md

 ## Instantiating an index

-Once `search-index` is assigned to a variable you can then instantiate an index by calling the variable as a Promise:
+Once the `search-index` module is assigned to a variable you can then instantiate an index by invoking the module variable as a
+Promise:

 ```javascript
 si().then(idx => { /* idx is a new search index */ })